-BEIJING (AP) _ Chinese authorities have released four democracy activists rounded up in a crackdown on an opposition political party but are keeping five others in detention, a human rights group said Sunday.
+BEIJING (AP) _ Chinese authorities have released four democracy activists rounded up in a crackdown on an opposition political party and are keeping five others in custody, a human rights group said Sunday.

-Two other party members, Zhu Zhengming and Cheng Fan, also remained in detention, although their whereabouts were unknown, the Information Center said.
+Two other party members, Zhu Zhengming and Cheng Fan, also remained in detention, the Hong Kong-based Information Center said.

-Four other campaigners detained in Friday's crackdown _ Fang Xiaohuang, Wang Peijian, Wang Qiang, and Wu Gaoxing _ were released Saturday, according to the Information Center.
+Four other campaigners detained in Friday’s crackdown _ Fang Xiaohuang, Wang Peijian, Wang Qiang, and Wu Gaoxing _ were released Saturday, according to the Information Center.

-On Sunday, 18 dissidents nationwide appealed for the release of those still detained, maintaining in a letter to President Jiang Zemin and Premier Zhu Rongji, the dissidents said the detentions ran counter to government pledges to improve human rights, it added.
+It said that 18 dissidents nationwide appealed Sunday for the release of those still detained, maintaining in a letter to President Jiang Zemin and Premier Zhu Rongji that the detentions run counter to government pledges to improve human rights.

-In a statement condemning the latest clampdown, dissidents in exile in the United States urged the U.S. Congress to hold an emergency meeting to evaluate ``the serious consequences and harm'' done to the embattled Chinese democracy movement by Clinton's trip and his China policies.
+In a statement condemning Friday’s clampdown, dissidents in exile in the United States urged Congress to evaluate ``the serious consequences and harm″ done to the struggling Chinese democracy movement by Clinton’s trip and his China policies.